The Quack Scale lists Predatory Health Practitioners

-We understand that many people are completely reliant on the advice of medical professionals in various fields to address their health issues.
+We understand in a digital age, just how difficult it has become to sort fact from fiction.
 Sadly, just like in any other profession, healthcare attracts its share of charlatans and unprincipled individuals who are concerned only with their own fame, and fortune.
 They will peddle their opinions and products to you with little or no concern for your health.
+We call them Predatory Health Practitioners, the very worst kind of doctors.

-To help you sort out the schemers and con artists Medika has set up our own Quack Scale for you to easily and quickly identify healthcare professionals that pose a risk to your health and mental wellbeing.
+To help you sort out the schemers and con artists Medika has set up a Quack Scale for you to easily and quickly identify healthcare professionals that pose a risk to your health and mental wellbeing.

 What the ducks mean to you as a patient or member of the public